sammynx/raven-worker/README.md

 Workers come in three different types: `extract`, `transform` and `load` workers.
 These types are based on the [graph theory](https://en.wikipedia.org/wiki/Graph_theory) where each worker represents a `node`.
 Consider any Raven flow a `directed acyclic graph`.

+## About Workers

+* Workers need to be as simple as possible, only do their job.
+Everything else will be handled by Raven.
+* If an error occurs, just panic.
+Raven will handle monitoring and restarting workers.
+The Raven Worker base package will use a sequential backoff algorithm for handling incidental errors.
+* If there isn't enough work, for a longer period, just stop.
+Raven will monitor backlogs and start new workers when necessary.

 ## How to use

 The following functions are exposed by the package:

-### NewRavenworker
+### New
 This initializes the worker.

 For the Raven framework, a `worker` needs three variables to work with:
-* `RavenURL` to connect to the Raven framework.
+* `ravenworker.WithRavenURL` to connect to the Raven framework.
+Multiple values can be used here, as it will use them in a round robin configuration.
-* `WorkerID` to identify itself and get new jobs.
+* `ravenworker.WithWorkerID` to identify itself and get new jobs.
-* `FlowID` to get the right jobs for the flow it belongs to and therefore receive the right events (messages) to process.
+* `ravenworker.WithFlowID` to get the right jobs for the flow it belongs to and therefore receive the right events (messages) to process.

+The `ravenworker.DefaultEnvironment()` method can be used for convenience, to load the configuration from environment variables.

 Example:
 ```go